Project 2024 - Youth & Junior Draft Legal Super Series

 Project 2024 was born in late 2015, built around the need to provide performance pathway athletes, between the ages of 13 and 19, with an opportunity to participate in a competitive, draft legal environment, with the very real possibility of spring-boarding athletes onto Triathlon Canada’s National Development Team.

 In 2017, Triathlon BC has designated 3 events as part of the Provincial Youth & Junior Super Series.
 Internally known as Project 2024, the umbrella theme of the Series is to produce athletes capable of major national and international podiums by the year 2024.

 Because the Junior, Under-23, Senior World Championships and Olympic Triathlons are all draft-legal events, Triathlon BC’s Race Series, also draft legal, provide young athletes with an opportunity to develop the skills necessary for international-caliber racing as they progress through the developmental pipeline.

 2017 Super Series Event Calendar:

-Race 2 – June 24, Vernon Kids Of Steel (Draft Legal)**
+- Race 2 – June 24, Paradigm Naturopathic Kids Triathlon (Draft Legal)**

-*Note 1: Canada Summer Games Qualifier (see also Selection Criteria).
+*Note 1: Canada Summer Games Qualifier (see Selection Criteria)